SALOMON MOSHE - ARCHITECT

 Vernacular architectural languages and dialects were created by millions of people over thousands of years.

-Just like the verbal languages, architectural languages combine everyday insights of thousands and millions of individuals and the wisdom built up in a few architectural patterns that evolved through time.
+Just like the verbal languages, architectural languages combine everyday insights of thousands and millions of individuals and a wisdom built up in a few architectural patterns that evolved through time.

 Can we a posteriori rationalize the patterns we find?